danifujii/rbranchsearch/README.md

 of [branchsearch](https://github.com/npazosmendez/branchsearch) in Rust.

-This allows you to switch very easily and fast between branches or delete the branches you have locally to keep things tidy.
+This allows you to switch very easily and fast between branches or delete the branches you have locally to keep things tidy (with Backtab, Shift + Tab).

 ## Usage